 - Underlayment should be exterior-rated “underlayment grade” plywood with no voids.

 - Joints in underlayment should be offset min.
-2” from joints in underlayment.
+2” from joints in the subfloor.

 - Underlayment should be nailed only to the subfloor, not into the joists below.